AverageUserID/AverageUserID/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently a second year college student of the School of Data Science at UVA, double majoring in Philosophy and minor in Statistics.
+I am currently a second year college student of the School of Data Science at UVA, double major in Philosophy and minor in Statistics.